Best Women’s Mountain Bikes of 2023

-A blisteringly fast trail bike designed for women who want to go fast
+A blisteringly fast trail bike designed for women who want to race

-The Liv Intrigue is a fast and agile trail bike designed around suspension that has been tuned for female riders over a wide data set provided by female athletes so you can get the most out of your trail bike.
-The 140/150mm travel and 27.5″ wheels provide a fantastic platform for you to blast through the trail center or whip the bike around the natural landscape.
+The 120mm travel and 29″ wheels provide a fantastic platform for you to blast through the trail center or whip the bike around the natural landscape.

-This aluminum framed full-suspension bike is a great all-rounder for women who want to get more out of their mountain biking.
+This carbon full-suspension bike is a great cross-country bike for women who want to get more out of their mountain biking and go faster.

 Women’s carbon enduro mountain bike

-The Cannondale Jekyll is a fine example of a women’s enduro bike.
+The Juliana Furtado C S is a fine example of a women’s enduro bike.

-The carbon-framed beauty features 150mm of front and rear suspension making a perfectly balanced bike that’s not only superbly quick downhill but is lightweight enough to climb on too – no longer will you need to use the uplift after doing the black run.
+The carbon-framed beauty features 140mm of front and 130mm rear suspension making a perfectly balanced bike that’s not only superbly quick downhill but is lightweight enough to climb on too – no longer will you need to use the uplift after doing the black run.

-A lightweight yet powerful bike built for performance and racing, the Cannondale Jekyll is a great enduro bike for those looking to get into racing, or for those who want to get the most out of their riding.
+A lightweight yet powerful bike built for performance and racing, the Juliana Furtado C S is a great enduro bike for those looking to get into racing, or for those who want to get the most out of their riding.